Egghead Software: History

 In February 1997, the company announced it would close 77 of its 156 stores and reported additional losses.
 In May 1997, the company acquired competitor Surplus Software Inc. for $31.5 million.

 In January 1998, the company reported a loss and announced it would close all 80 of its remaining stores, lay off 600 of its 800 employees, and sell only through its website, Egghead.com.
 Its stock price fell 18% on the news.

-In July 1998, during the dot-com bubble, shares soared to $25 as investors bought up shares of internet companies.
+In July 1998, during the dot-com bubble, shares soared 175% in a couple weeks.

 In 1999, the company merged with OnSale.com in a $375 million all-stock transaction.
 The company kept the Egghead.com name and the CEO of Onsale, Jerry Kaplan, became CEO of the combined company.

 In December 2000, right before Christmas, the company's servers were compromised, and it feared that the credit card data of over 3.7 million people was stolen.
 The company first publicly denied that there was a problem, then notified Visa Inc., which notified banks, who notified consumers, causing the breach to escalate into a full-blown scandal.
 Many credit cards were cancelled.
 The company later discovered that credit card information was not obtained.

 In August 2001, the company filed bankruptcy and worked out a deal to be acquired by Fry's Electronics.
 However, the deal fell apart after Fry's accused Egghead of failing to provide financial documents, and in December 2001, the company sold its domain name to Amazon.com.